Dec 26, 2025

 Boosting bass and treble creates an energetic sound with catchy hooks and melodies.

-Part 3: Spotify Equalizer Settings for Different Devices & Listening Scenarios
+Part 3: Spotify Equalizer Settings for Devices & Listening Scenarios

 1. Headphones/AirPods